wmacmill/elmschool/wp-content/plugins/wp-users-media/readme.txt

 1. Coming Soon

 == Changelog ==
+= 3.0.3 =
+* Check of the post_type variable to see if isset to avoid notice message

 = 3.0.2 =
 * Fix of $wp_query where it caused unexpected error and broke the the query